joshbegley/nyt-latest/README.md

 **Quarterback Nico Iamaleava will return to UCLA for the 2026 season**\
-`Iamaleava’s passing numbers were pedestrian, but he was critical to UCLA’s ground game in his first season with the Bruins.`\
+`Iamaleava's passing numbers were pedestrian, but he was critical to UCLA's ground game in his first season with the Bruins.`\
 https://nytimes.com/athletic/6899422/2025/12/22/nico-iamaleava-ucla-quarterback-transfer-portal/

 **F.D.A.
 Approves New Weight-Loss Pill**\